fengyibo/webtracemonitor/README.md

 + Clone the repo
 + Open the solution with Visual Studio 2012
-+ Publish the WebTraceMonitor web project e.g. with WebDeploy on  local IIS server.
++ Publish the WebTraceMonitor web project e.g. with WebDeploy to IIS server.
 NOTE: web farms are not supported at the moment.

 ## Creating trace messages